mukeran/simple_sandbox/README.md

-# simpleIDS
+# simple_sandbox
-A simple IDS based on network traffic.
+A simple sandbox with binary and php webshell support.